Proteasome: Unfolding and translocation

 After a protein has been ubiquitinated, it is recognized by the 19S regulatory particle in an ATP-dependent binding step.
 The substrate protein must then enter the interior of the 20S subunit to come in contact with the proteolytic active sites.
 Because the 20S particle's central channel is narrow and gated by the N-terminal tails of the α ring subunits, the substrates must be at least partially unfolded before they enter the core.
 The passage of the unfolded substrate into the core is called translocation and necessarily occurs after deubiquitination.
+For an idealized substrate, translocation drives deubiquitination.
 However, the order in which substrates are deubiquitinated and unfolded is not yet clear.
 Which of these processes is the rate-limiting step in the overall proteolysis reaction depends on the specific substrate; for some proteins, the unfolding process is rate-limiting, while deubiquitination is the slowest step for other proteins.
 The extent to which substrates must be unfolded before translocation is suggested to be around 20 amino acid residues by the atomic structure of the substrate-engaged 26S proteasome in the deubiquitylation-compatible state, but substantial tertiary structure, and in particular nonlocal interactions such as disulfide bonds, are sufficient to inhibit degradation.
 The presence of intrinsically disordered protein segments of sufficient size, either at the protein terminus or internally, has also been proposed to facilitate efficient initiation of degradation.

 The gate formed by the α subunits prevents peptides longer than about four residues from entering the interior of the 20S particle.
 The ATP molecules bound before the initial recognition step are hydrolyzed before translocation.
 While energy is needed for substrate unfolding, it is not required for translocation.
 The assembled 26S proteasome can degrade unfolded proteins in the presence of a non-hydrolyzable ATP analog, but cannot degrade folded proteins, indicating that energy from ATP hydrolysis is used for substrate unfolding.
 Passage of the unfolded substrate through the opened gate occurs via facilitated diffusion if the 19S cap is in the ATP-bound state.

 The mechanism for unfolding of globular proteins is necessarily general, but somewhat dependent on the amino acid sequence.
 Long sequences of alternating glycine and alanine have been shown to inhibit substrate unfolding, decreasing the efficiency of proteasomal degradation; this results in the release of partially degraded byproducts, possibly due to the decoupling of the ATP hydrolysis and unfolding steps.
 Such glycine-alanine repeats are also found in nature, for example in silk fibroin; in particular, certain Epstein–Barr virus gene products bearing this sequence can stall the proteasome, helping the virus propagate by preventing antigen presentation on the major histocompatibility complex.